Retail Methodology

 = Tons Surplus * % Incineration

-US Dollars Donated
+US Dollars donations

-= US Dollars Surplus * % Donated
+= US Dollars Surplus * % donations

-= $__retail_example_us_dollars_surplus__ US dollars __retail_example_refed_food_category__ surplus * __retail_example_percent_donated__% donated
+= $2,748,370 US dollars Tomatoes surplus * __retail_example_percent_donations__% donations

-= $__retail_example_us_dollars_donated__ US dollars __retail_example_refed_food_category__ donated
+= $__retail_example_us_dollars_donations__ US dollars Tomatoes donations

 US Dollars Animal Feed